Introduction to child development

 Doctorate programs have the highest academic recognition with the result that graduates are perceived as experts in their field.
 To access a doctoral program, applicants must meet several important prerequisites, that generally include:

-- Master’s degree in a related field with an outstanding GPA
+- Master’s degree in child development related field with an outstanding GPA

 - Academic transcripts